rps-code/2024-data-challenge-coding-example/README.md

-# Fancensus Coding Example
+# 2024 Data Challenge Coding Example

-Thank you for the opportunity to do this, it was a fun project to do!
+A small project visualising some of Fancensus's data using Vue 3 and Tailwind.

 ## Frontend Stack